Estuary

 Read Success Story

-The best ETL tools for MySQL in 2026 include Estuary for real-time CDC and batch pipelines, Fivetran and Skyvia for managed batch syncs, and Informatica and Talend for enterprise-grade transformations and governance.
+The best ETL tools for MySQL include Estuary for real-time CDC and batch pipelines, Fivetran and Skyvia for managed batch syncs, and Informatica and Talend for enterprise-grade transformations and governance.

 The right choice depends on whether you need continuous CDC, scheduled batch ETL, or both in one platform, as well as your scale, cost predictability, and deployment requirements.